Puppet Master (film series): Development

 In 2005, Band alluded to a possible television series titled Puppet Wars and expressed interest in seeing a video game adaptation of the franchise developed.
 In June 2008, Band announced that a ninth installment of the series is planned, tentatively subtitled Axis of Evil.
 In March 2009, it was reported that Band is also interested in remaking 1989's Puppet Master in 3-D. Similarly, the original film was reissued by Razor Digital in 2007 in DualDisc format, featuring both standard and stereoscopic versions.

 In June 2009, the Full Moon website posted updates about the latest installment, revealing the roster of puppets to be included, as well as principal cast members Levi Fiehler and Jerry Hoffman.
 Puppet Master: Axis of Evil was released on DVD, Blu-ray and streaming in 2010.

 In 2012, Full Moon released the tenth installment, entitled Puppet Master X: Axis Rising, which continued the story and events from the previous film.

 In 2017, Full Moon announced that Puppet Master: Axis Termination would debut exclusively on Full Moon Streaming in three parts starting in September 2017.

 In 2018, a reboot was produced under the title Puppet Master: The Littlest Reich.

 In 2020, a spin-off film revolving around the puppet Blade was released under the title Blade: The Iron Cross.

 In 2022, a second spin-off film about Doktor Death (from Retro) was released as Puppet Master: Doktor Death.

 In March 2023, a third spin-off centered around Leech Woman was announced with Puppet Master: Furnace Leech Woman.
-The status of the film is currently unknown after a series of delays and conflicting back and forth messages from the director and Full Moon suggesting it may have been cancelled or postponed.
+The status of the film is currently unknown after a series of delays and conflicting back-and-forth messages from the director and Full Moon suggesting it may have been cancelled or postponed.

+In August 2026, it was reported that Blumhouse had secured a deal to produce a reboot film and a tv series.